 Kashan’s architectural style perfectly adapts to its surroundings: the mountain range creates a red boundary on one side, while the desert on the other side gives the environment its typical warm colors, widely used for decorating the city.
-With this in mind, we dared invading the privacy of the Abbasian tribe by visiting their huge residence.
+With this in mind, we dared invade the privacy of the Abbasian tribe by visiting their huge residence.

 The residence was built keeping the four seasons in mind, so the underground floors had the purpose to soothe the summer’s extreme desert heat, while the winter was spent on the south of the house, to allow its dwellers to enjoy the daylight as much as possible.